alexeygumirov/external-monitor-brightness/README.md

 ./install.sh
 ```

-This script will create a virtual environment, install the required Python packages, and create a symbolic link to the application executable in your `~/.local/bin` directory (or `/usr/local/bin` on macOS).
+This script will create a virtual environment, install the required Python packages, and create a symbolic link to the application executable in your `~/.local/bin` directory (or `/usr/local/bin` on Mac OS).

 **Note:** You can optionally provide the `-p` flag to specify a custom path for the virtual environment: